 Glencoe’s Award-Winning History Center

-The History of The Cottage
+The History of Ravine Bluffs Cottage

 The legacy of noted architect Frank Lloyd Wright includes more than 1140 distinctive designs.
 During his lifetime, more than 500 of those designs were built, and today more than 400 survive.